cfoh/FM-Radio-Project/README.md

 **IMPORTANT**: In this project, it is not our intention to provide full information nor easy-to-follow step-by-step instructions.
 In the real world, you always need to find information yourself and check the accuracy of the information.

-To help you get started with the project, we have provided some test code for **selected components**.
+To help you get started with the project, we have provided some test code for **selected components** [here](https://github.com/cfoh/FM-Radio-Project/tree/main/Arduino%20Test%20Code).
 You can use the test code to test the functioning of the components and learn how to control them.

 ## Block Diagram